iranzo/stampython/CONFIG.md

     - modulo: 1 (to just show karma every X/modulo points, 0 to disable)
     - stock: stock tickers to check
     - espp: offering price at start of period for ESPP
-- user
-    - highlight: set the words in messages that causes the message to be forwarded to you
 - chat
     - isolated: False, if true, allow link, all karma, etc is tied to GID
     - link: empty, if defined, channel is slave to a mater